Olympus E-P5 versus Olympus E-M5

 |Panasonic GX7 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60p||22.6||12.2||718||70|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M5 provides a faster frame rate than the E-P5.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M5 provides a faster frame rate than the E-P5.
 It can shoot movie footage at 1080/60i, while the E-P5 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the E-M5 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P5 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Olympus E-P5 and Olympus E-M5 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Olympus E-P5, the Olympus E-M5, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.